-FIGURE 7 EFFECT OF FUEL LOAD ON FIRE'S SPREAD RATE
+FIGURE 7-EFFECT OF FUEL LOAD ON A FIRE'S RATE OF SPREAD.
+DARKER COLORS INDICATE AREAS WITH HIGH VALUES FOR THIS MODEL.

-FIGURE 8 - FUEL LOAD/FIRE INTENSITY
+FIGURE 8 - FUEL LOAD/FIRE INTENSITY.
+DARKER COLORS INDICATE AREAS WITH HIGH VALUES FOR THIS MODEL.

-Figures 9-11 are the component models generated using the Jefferson County DEM.
+Figures 9-11 are the component models generated using the Custer County DEM.
 Figure 9 assesses the susceptibility of fires spreading quickly due to steep slopes.
-The only steep slopes in Jefferson County are at the Northwest, Northeast and Southeast corners of the county.
+There are many steep slopes found throughout Custer County.
+Mountainous regions are largely located through the central and western part of the county.
+The darker shading in figure 9 show that the areas of the highest rate of spread tend to correspond with the steep slopes of the mountains found in the central and western parts of the county.
 Next is the suppression difficulty model (Figure 10).
 Steeper slopes pose increasingly greater problems to fire fighters attempting to access fires in order to suppress them.
-Figure 9 and 10 appear to be identical where the locations of high suppression difficulty and high rate of spread are the same.
+Figure 9 and 10 appear to be identical where the locations of high suppression difficulty and high rate of spread were the same.
+There are high levels of suppression difficulty shown in figure 10 due to the heavily mountainous state of the county.
 Figure 11 is the Aspect: Sun Position component model.
-South and southwest aspects contain the highest fire susceptibility, due to the intense sunlight and prevailing wind exposure.
+The terrain throughout Custer County remains fairly consistent with the sunlight exposure also remaining fairly consistent South and southwest aspects contain the highest fire susceptibility, due to the intense sunlight and prevailing wind exposure.
 North and east facing slopes, which are sheltered from intense sunlight and prevailing wind through much of the day, contain the lowest fire susceptibility.